 Location: Pigeon Island, Guadeloupe

-Most of the crew woke up feeling well rested.
+Most of the crew woke up feeling well-rested.
 I did not have such luck.
 I was the unfortunate victim of the dreaded 4:00-5:30 anchor watch.
 The breakfast was a spinoff of a boat “delicacy”– sausage!
-(We had breakfast burritos with sausage to be more precise).
+(We had breakfast burritos with sausage, to be more precise).
 After the artisanal meal, we fully prepared our vessel for the passage to Pigeon Island.
 (An Island off of Guadeloupe that will serve as our dive site tomorrow).
 We set sail by 9:30, invigorated by Matt and Tina’s meal.

-We found ourselves “smoothly sailing” for the next 2 hours until Carolyn threw a curveball; more specifically, a MOB pole overboard.
+We found ourselves “smoothly sailing” for the next 2 hours until Carolyn threw a curveball, more specifically, a MOB pole overboard.
 This was quickly followed by Alex throwing a fender overboard.
 Taken aback by what had just happened, it took us a moment to process what was going on.
 There were men overboard!
-We had pointers and people deftly lower Irv.
+We had pointers, and people deftly lower Irv.
 It was efficiency amidst anarchy, and we managed to get both the fender and pole back on board.
 We weren’t out of the woods yet; the “men” were seriously injured and needed CPR.
 It was quite funny watching people perform CPR on inanimate objects.

 The day ended with a seamanship class in which Carolyn taught us how to measure the drift and set of current.
-She gave the class 5 problems which challenged us to summon our “superb” seamanship.
+She gave the class 5 problems that challenged us to summon our “superb” seamanship.

 Overall the day was wonderful.
 It was a smooth sail to Pigeon Island, and we got our forks back.
 We dealt with a double MOB drill and didn’t falter when faced with Carolyn’s cryptic charts.
 The end of this trip is in sight, and it’s quite incredible to think about how much we achieve on each of these days.